candycode/loco/README.md

 Sample code:

 1. load coffeescript
-2. create a filter named _coffeescript_ which invokes invokes the function *loco_coffeeCompile* defined in the last function parameter
+2. create a filter named _coffeescript_ which invokes the function *loco_coffeeCompile* defined in the last function parameter; such function takes care of the actual CoffeeScript -> JavaScript translation
 3. evaluate code from file telling LoCO that it has to be filtered with the _coffeescript_ filter

 ```javascript